shikijs/shiki/docs/guide/transformers.md

 })
 ```

-We also provide some common transformers for you to use, check [`shikiji-transforms`](/packages/transformers) for more details.
+We also provide some common transformers for you to use, see [`shikiji-transforms`](/packages/transformers) for more details.

 ## `codeToHast`

-You can also got the intermediate `hast` to do your custom rendering without serialize them into HTML with `codeToHast`.
-You can also further integrate the ast the [unified](https://github.com/unifiedjs) ecosystem.
+You can also get the intermediate `hast` to do custom rendering without serializing them into HTML with `codeToHast`.
+You can also further integrate the AST with the [unified](https://github.com/unifiedjs) ecosystem.

 ```ts twoslash
 import { getHighlighter } from 'shikiji'